jcarlosmayo/jcarlosmayo.github.io/_posts/2014-11-06-religiosity-homosexual-intolerance.markdown

 header-img: "img/post-religiosity.jpg"
 ---

-*Is there a relationship between how religious a person is and his or her views towards homosexuality?* was the question I posed  for the course <a target="_blank" href="https://www.coursera.org/course/statistics">Data Analysis and Statistical Inference</a>.
-The <a target="_blank" href="http://www.europeansocialsurvey.org">European Social Survey</a> provides data on the beliefs and behaviour of European nations, among which one can find the answer to:
+**Is there a relationship between how religious a person is and his or her views towards homosexuality?** The answer may seem obvious to many, yet it is better to test what one may suspect.
+The <a target="_blank" href="http://www.europeansocialsurvey.org">European Social Survey</a> provides a fairly good amount of information on the beliefs and behaviour of Europeans across nations, among which one can find the answer to:

 * Howe religious are you?
 A categorical variable coded from 0, not religious at all, to 10, very religious.
 * Gays and lesbians free to live life as they wish.
 A categorical variable coded from 1, strongly agree, to 5, strongly disagree.